MarsBased/handbook/guides/development/activerecord-guide.md

 It's very hard to list all the possible ways when this happens, but these are the most common:

 * The results of the query need to be printed to stdout (when using a rails console, for example).
-* The results of the query need to be shown in the page.
+* The results of the query need to be shown on the page.
 * An Enumerable method is called on the query to perform some treatment or transformation on the data.
 * An aggregation method like `count`, `min` or `max` is called.

-The best way to see when a particular expressions gets executed and how is to look at the log and see the exact query that gets sent to the database.
+The best way to see when a particular expression gets executed and how is to look at the log and see the exact query that gets sent to the database.

 #### Examples